Jshanks/chicken-tikka-masala-recipe/README.md

 - Add ginger, garlic, and tomato paste and let cook for just about 30 seconds while continuing to stir.

-- Add chicken tikka masala seasoning, kashmiri chili powder, salt, tomatoes with the liquid, brown sugar and methi leaves.
+- Add chicken tikka masala seasoning, kashmiri chili powder, salt, tomatoes without the liquid, brown sugar and methi leaves.
 Let this simmer for a bit - 20-30 minutes.

 - Add ingredients from the pot into a blender, blending until everything is pretty well incorporated.